mini024/cli/ewit/WORKSHOP.md

 4. Update the command to use ./testercise instead of exercism
 5. Download the exercise

-## Part 4: Implement the tests for open command

-We want to make sure the open command works as expected, create open_test.go.

-## Part 5: Compare
+## Part 4: Compare

 The Open command is an existing command in main.
 Compare your solution with the implemented one, what is different?

+## Part 5: Implement the tests for open command

+We want to make sure the open command works as expected, implement some tests for the command.

+## Part 6: Challenge

+Go to Exercism.org and find a path that you are interested in and solve some challenges using Cursor!